 Are you ready for what’s next?

-Slow down – it’s among the main messages police and emergency services deliver during the Christmas and New Year break.
+Slow down – it’s among the main messages police and emergency services deliver during holiday peak periods.
 Wiping off five kilometres per hour significantly reduces your likelihood of being in an accident.
 Being a few minutes late is preferable to not getting there at all.

 And finally, reduce the distractions around you as best you can.
 Download the route map to your GPS or smartphone before you leave, so you don’t have to make adjustments to your directory en-route.
 Likewise, maybe go into your phone settings and temporarily disable your messages and alerts until you arrive at your destination.

 Have a chat with the kids about the importance of not being too rowdy while driving or get your partner to shoulder the responsibility for dealing with the craziness coming from the backseat of the car.

 Managing your fatigue levels, watching your speed and remaining as distraction-free as possible while driving will ensure your holiday road trip is a memorable one, for all the right reasons.